Skip to content

 • Anyone producing recurring documents — proposals, reports, statements of work.

-• Skip for now: frontline staff and anyone who lives all day in one specialized app.
+• Skip for now: frontline staff and anyone who lives all day in one specialized app — the included Copilot Chat may be all they need.

 The catch nobody mentions: permissions